CristianBerceBLV/CristianBerceBLV/README.md

 - 👋 Hi, I’m @CristianBerceBLV
-- 👀 I’m interested in R visualisations and general statistics
+- 👀 I’m interested in HTML, R, visualisations of general statistics
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java - currently learning and experimenting with ApexCharts and D3.js.
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on R or Java projects
 - 📫 How to reach me: Reach out to me on GitHub
 - 😄 Pronouns: him/his
 - ⚡ Fun fact: I used to work as a lumberjack as a summer job to make some cash